Staple (textiles): Wool

 In wool, fineness is the major criterion.
 Wool classification and grading are focused on measuring the wool's diameter in microns; Merino wool is typically 90–115 mm in length and is very fine (between 12 and 24 microns).
-Longer (more than 3 in) and finer wool yarns are used in fine worsted materials, and coarser and short-staple yarns (1–3 in) produce woollen materials.
+Longer (more than 3 in) and finer wool yarns are used in fine worsted materials, and coarser and short-staple yarns (1–3 in) produce woolen materials.
 Worsted fabrics are smoother and more expensive.

 Filament fiber

 Synthetic fibers are produced artificially by humans through chemical synthesis.
 The process includes polymerization.
 These fibers are formed with extruding fiber-forming materials through spinnerets.
 The product is continuous strands.
 These are called filament yarns.
 Examples of synthetic fibers are polyester, polyamide, and acrylic.
 Silk is the only natural fiber obtained as a filament.

 If filament fiber is cut into discrete lengths, it becomes staple fiber.

 Core-spun yarn

 Like blended fabrics, the staple fibers have an important use in core-spun yarn; they are produced by wrapping various staple fibers around a filament yarn.
 For instance, in a cotton polyester core-spun yarn, cotton wraps around a polyester filament yarn.
-Similarly, core-spun cotton spandex is a yarn in which cotton fibers are twisted around a spandex yarn and covers the core yarn, and are primarily used in denim types.
-Plying two or more core-spun yarns is used for making core-spun threads.
+Similarly, core-spun cotton spandex is a yarn in which cotton fibers are twisted around a spandex yarn and covers the core yarn and are primarily used in denim types.
+Plying two or more core-spun yarns are used for making core-spun threads.